Jintpong/Entrepreneur_CW2/README.md

 | Historic Price Trends (Graph)      |  🟩Yes         | 🟩 Yes        | 🟩 Yes       | 🟨 Partial    |
 | Ease of Use + Mobile-Friendly UI   |  🟩Yes   | 🟥 Complex UI | 🟥 Hard to use | 🟥 Outdated UI |
 | Affordable Pricing                 |  🟩Yes         | 🟩 From £14   | 🟥 From £80  | 🟩 Free     |

-ScuderiaEstate delivers the best of all worlds:
-- **Comprehensive insights** that others overlook (crime, demographics, trends)
-- **A clean and intuitive interface** suitable for all users
-- **Smart AI capabilities** that bring clarity and confidence to your property decisions
-- **Accessible pricing** for individuals, not just professionals